ga-dc/pbj_radio/readme.md

 Note the location of the templates in `app/assets/javascripts/templates`.
 You can get these compiled templates functions using e.g. `HandlebarsTemplates['songs/show']` in your javascript.

+## Bonus

+* Add functionality to sort songs (by artits, title, album)
+* Add a search box that live-filters the list of songs
+* Add a list of recently played songs to the player view
+* Add a playlist model to the app, and let the user create and play playlists